RainbowMiner/RainbowMiner/README.md

 ## ALGORITHMS

-RainbowMiner uses a build-in hash table to convert different algorithmnames to unique and beautified, internal representations.
+RainbowMiner uses a built-in hash table to convert different algorithmnames to unique and beautified, internal representations.
 Because of this, you do not have to care too much about how to write an algorithm, when directly editing the "Config\config.txt" or using command line parameters.
 E.g. cryptonight-v7, cryptonight/1, cryptonightv7 would all be converted to CryptonightV7.

 ## Special notes for Equihash